 Tech companies love to talk about how automation, internet of things, and the connected house are going to make the machines we use every day more convenient.
 But does it work?
 Anyone who’s used Apple’s Siri or “talk to text” feature knows that the promises of technology sometimes fall short — and so did the Xiaomi Air Purifier.

-And here’s the air quality readout from the Xiaomi Mi Hone app, when connected to the Xiaomi air purifier.
-The purifier measures air quality using a small particle on the side of the machine.
+Here’s the air quality readout from the Xiaomi Mi Hone app, when connected to the Xiaomi air purifier.
+The purifier measures air quality using a small particle counter implanted on the side of the machine.

 I tested the Mi1, Mi2, and the more expensive Mi2 Pro version against three particle counters.
 None of the Mi’s were new, but the Mi2 was relatively new, used to do just a few weeks of testing.

-I set up the two Laser Eggs and the Air Visual Node on a chair next to the built-in particle counter on the Mi2.
+I set up three air quality monitors — two Laser Eggs and the Air Visual Node — on a chair next to the built-in particle counter on the Mi2.

 I burned a cigarette in a closed 12m2 room and then turned on the purifier on high until the air got clean again (about 30 minutes from start to finish).
 That way we can test for accuracy from clean levels to truly toxic levels.
 I set my phone to take pictures of all the readings every 30 seconds.